Animal Style Burger Fries (Copycat In-N-Out)

 Instructions

 - Preheat oven according to package directions for fries (we cook ours at 425°F).
+Bake for 25 to 30 minutes or according to package directions, then season with seasoning salt.1 bag frozen fries, ¼ to ½ tsp seasoning salt

 - Mix the sauce ingredients together in a bowl.½ cup mayonnaise, ¼ cup ketchup, 2 tbsp yellow mustard, 1 tbsp dill relish, ½ tbsp sweet relish